muellerberndt/legion/docs/customization.md

 # Customization Guide

-This guide explains how to customize and extend its functionality.See [extensions/example](../extensions/examples) for an example extension.
+This guide explains how to customize and extend its functionality.
+See [extensions/example](../extensions/examples) for an example extension.

 ## Extension System